Bus Safety Act 2009 (review)

 You may be able to apply to VCAT for a review if you are a person whose interests are affected by a decision of the Safety Director to:

-- refuse accreditation to an operator to operate a commercial bus service or local bus service, including a mandatory refusal made by the Safety Director under section 27
+- refuse accreditation to an operator to operate a bus service, including a refusal made under section 25 of the Bus Safety Act 2009

 - impose a condition on the accreditation of an accredited bus operator